xina0311/amazon-bedrock-agent-workshop-for-gcr/examples/agents_ux/video_games_sales_assistant_with_amazon_bedrock_agents/sam-bedrock-video-games-sales-assistant/README.md

 ```

-## Loading Data Sample to the PostgreSQL Databae
+### Loading Data Sample to the PostgreSQL Databae

-Execute the following command to create the database and load the data source.
+Execute the following command to create the database and load the data source:

 ``` bash
 pip install boto3